Deer were one of the more obvious mammals that the first generation didn’t cover, so much like spiders were inevitable, Stantler is a shoo-in concept.

 That said, he’s very much on Seel’s level as “so close to a real-world animal they didn’t even change its color”.
 He does have a few embellishments, like a ridiculously-round tail and a droopy, jowl-y face, but those are just there to make him extra-adorable.
 On the whole, if you asked a ten-year-old to draw you a deer (or elk, or caribou), this is roughly what you’d get.

 The exception here is clearly the antlers, which do have a fun bit of automimicry going on.
-Giant eyeballs, and not placed to distract, but to give the illusion that the head is much larger than it is.
+Giant eyeballs, and not placed to distract, but to give the illusion that the head is much larger and less solid than it is.
 I don’t know that it’s particularly effective, but hey – he’s trying.

-Stantler is a plain normal-type with around-or-below-average stats, no evolutions, and not much of a niche to fill.
+In fact, Stantler is mechanically just a plain normal-type with around-or-below-average stats, no evolutions, and not much of a niche to fill.
 He learns a lot of very diverse moves, sure; but he’s not especially great at using any of them, and he’s only even been available as a post-credits curiosity outside of his native Johto.
 There’s just not a lot of reason to use Stantler in the main games, I’m afraid.

 So everything from this monster’s epithet “the Big Horn” to its anime appearances revolve around its horns.
 Big, illusion-generating organs that supposedly “bend air” to trick onlookers in the same way that heat mirages work – or even how proposed “invisibility” technology would work by bending light.